yanniskatsaros/gutensearch/README.md

 - `docker-compose up --build`

 This will build and start three services.
 The first is an empty Postgres database that has been initialized with the correct schema, and the second is the project documentation.

-Head over to `localhost:8000` on your browser to check them out!
-The third build is the project command-line-interface.
+> __Tip__ Head over to `localhost:8000` on your browser to check the documenation out!

+The third and final service built is the project cli, called `gutensearch`.
 Once Docker compose has finished setting up, you can run the container with the command-line-interface installed using the following command.
 When specifying the volume to mount, this assumes you have kept the example `data/` directory one level above this directory.

 - `docker-compose run -v "$(pwd)/../data:/data" cli`